 Pluto TV has quickly become a popular alternative to traditional cable TV because it’s entirely free.
 The ad-supported service offers over 250 live channels, but it also has on-demand TV shows and movies.
 It’s a good all-in-one streaming service — you don’t need to sign up with your email address or create an account to stream content on Pluto TV.

 Tubi is another ad-supported over-the-top (OTT) streaming service that offers live TV channels.
-According to its About Us webpage, Tubi has over 100 local and live TV channels and sports channels.
+It has the biggest selection of any ad-supported streaming service, with 50,00 TV and film titles and over 200 live channels.
 Like Pluto TV, Tubi is completely free.
 There are no subscription fees, and you don’t have to enter your credit card information or sign up with an email address.

 3. Roku Channel